PennyLane: Automatic differentiation of hybrid quantum-classical computations: Computing gradients

-In addition to the analytic and numeric derivative implementations described above --- which are supported by all simulator and hardware devices --- PennyLane also supports directly querying the device for the derivative, if known.
-For example, a simulator written using a classical automatic differentiation library, such as TensorFlow or PyTorch, can make use of backpropagation algorithms internally to calculate derivatives.
+In addition to the analytic and numeric derivative implementations described above --- which are supported by all simulator and hardware devices --- PennyLane also supports native backpropagation, as well as directly querying the device for the derivative, if known.
+For example, a simulator written using a classical automatic differentiation library, such as TensorFlow, PyTorch, or JAX, can make use of backpropagation algorithms to calculate derivatives.
 Compared to the analytic method on simulators, this may lead to significant time savings, as the information required to compute the derivative is stored and reused from the forward circuit evaluation --- simply adding constant overhead.
 Furthermore, the device derivative may also be used when interfacing with hardware devices that provide their own custom gradient formulations.